tkoskine/ahven/doc/manual/en/source/manual.rst

 #############################

 To build and install Ahven source code, you need an Ada 95 compiler.
-At the moment, Ahven is tested with four different compiler families: GNAT, ObjectAda, Irvine ICCAda, and Janus/Ada.
+At the moment, Ahven is tested with three different compiler families: GNAT, Irvine ICCAda, and Janus/Ada.

 GNAT GPL series and FSF GCC
 ===========================